Substantive Change Workshops

 - to assess substantive change in an institution-specific context;

 - to learn how to develop a plan for monitoring and reporting substantive change;

 - to understand the substantive change review process;

 - to know the principal types of substantive change such as program closures and teach-outs, level changes, new programs, off-campus instructional sites, and more;

-- to know how to make and document determinations of “significant departure;” and
+- to learn how to make and document determinations of “significant departure;” and

 - to learn best practices for writing prospectuses and notifications.

-Facilitator: Dr. Kevin Sightler, Coordinator of Substantive Change, SACSCOC
+Facilitator: Dr. Kevin Sightler, Director of Substantive Change, SACSCOC.